 Receiving Your Grade

-Study Tips to Help You Pass the NCLEX-RN®
+Study Tips to Help You Pass the NCLEX

 - Take advantage of resources that provide practice test questions, study guides and flashcards.
-There are plenty of free online guides and sample questions – along with the correct answers.
+Download the free Test Plan mentioned above, and conduct a simple online web search for the latest free guides and sample questions – along with the correct answers.

 - Find a study buddy to help you prepare; someone from your college classes would be ideal.
 You can quiz each other with flashcards, study the rationales, focus on learning key phrases used in the exam, and practice using the nursing process to prioritize – all of which can help you choose the correct answers during the exam.

-- Check out NCLEX-RN® exam prep applications designed for mobile devices and tablets, so you can study wherever you go.
+- Check out NCLEX exam prep applications designed for mobile devices and tablets, so you can study wherever you go.